cid2rrrr/Drum_Classficiation/readme.md

 ## Mel-Spectrogram

-### STFT(SHort Time Fouriter Transformer)
+### STFT(Short Time Fourier Transformer)
-STFT is a method to analyze the sound whose frequency characteristics vary with time.
-It is divided into time series constant time interval and the spectrum is obtained for each interval.
+STFT is a method to analyze sound whose frequency characteristics vary with time.
+It is divided into time series constant time intervals and the spectrum is obtained for each interval.

 ### Mel-Spectrogram
- Spectrum that changed the unit of frequency to mel unit according to mel-scale
+ A Spectrum that changed the unit of frequency to mel unit according to mel-scale

 ## Convolutional Neural Networ
-It is the one of the deep learning structures created by mimicking the human optic nerve.
+It is one of the deep learning structures created by mimicking the human optic nerve.
 It maintains the spatial information of the image using the convolution operation and dramatically reduces the computational complexity compared to the general neural network, and performs well in image classification.

 ### More Detail about [CNN][conv_lnk]  /  [Mel-Spectrogram][mel_lnk]